kfeina/Apache_Commons_Daemon_Bins/README.txt

 Apache_Commons_Daemon_Bins from Apache Commons (https://commons.apache.org/)
 #############################################################################

-The main idea of this project (https://github.com/kfeina/Apache_Commons_Daemon_Bins) is to wrap and deploy Apache Commons Daemon (ACD) for Windows as an installable .exe package (build with InnoSetup).
+The main idea of this project is to wrap and deploy Apache Commons Daemon (ACD) as an installable Windows .exe package (build with InnoSetup).

-To install download and install the latest version Apache_Commons_Daemon_Bins_$Version_Setup.exe
+This way you can test your windows services with different versions of the Apache Commons Daemon to test how they differ.

-The latest version includes the last version of Apache Commons Daemons plus the older ones.
+Install the latest version and you will gest the latest version of Apache Commons Daemons plus the older ones.

-This way you can test easily different versions of Apache Commons Daemon for your desired service.

 You can use ACD to build your windows services or to replace NSSM - the Non-Sucking Service Manager (https://nssm.cc/)